How to Use JavaScript to Make Multiline Strings

 17. What is string interpolation?

-18. String interpolation is the process of including variables and expressions within a string using the ${} syntax.
+18. String interpolation involves incorporating variables and expressions into a string using the ${} syntax.

-Advanced Techniques for Multiline Strings in JavaScript
+Advanced Techniques for Multiline Strings in Javascript

-Beyond basic multiline strings, JavaScript's template literals offer advanced features that can significantly enhance your coding practices.
-One such feature is the ability to embed expressions within a string using the ${} syntax.
-This allows for dynamic content generation, where variables and expressions can be evaluated and included directly within the string.
-This approach not only simplifies the code but also makes it more readable and maintainable.
-For instance, you can easily incorporate values from variables or the results of function calls into your strings without breaking their structure.
+Beyond basic multiline strings, JavaScript's template literals include additional functionality that can greatly improve your writing methods.
+One feature is the ability to embed expressions into a string using the ${} syntax.
+This enables dynamic content production, as variables and expressions can be evaluated and incorporated directly into the string.
+This approach not only simplifies the code, but also improves its readability and maintainability.
+For example, you may simply insert variable values or function call results into your strings without disrupting their structure.

-Wrapping Up JavaScript Multiline Strings
+Wrapping up JavaScript Multiline Strings